The Underappreciated Value of a Long-Term Orientation

 1. The great 35-year interest rate cycle probably bottomed in 2016

 Interest rates are likely headed up, possibly trending higher for a long time.
-As we speculated in our fiscal year-end commentary last year, this big news didn’t make any front-page headlines, but could have profound long-term implications on asset values and investment strategies.
+As we speculated in our fiscal year-end commentary of March 2017, this big news didn’t make any front-page headlines, but could have profound long-term implications on asset values and investment strategies.
 When great cycles turn, there are usually multi-year, if not multi-decade, consequences for investors.

 Just ask Bill Gross, the former superstar bond manager of PIMCO, how much fun it can be to get the big cycle right and ride a secular wave for decades.
 Of note, Gross’ and PIMCO’s success coincided within an epoch of credit expansion – a period where those who reached for carry, that sold volatility, that tilted towards yield and more credit risk succeeded.
 What if zero-bound interest rates, that define the end of a total return epoch that began in the 1970’s, accelerated in 1981 and came to a mathematical dead end for bonds in 2016 and commonsensically for other adjoined asset classes as well?